What WMT says

 First aid courses mainly focus on dealing with injuries but people get ill on expeditions too.
 You’ll learn how to treat or manage a variety of illnesses and infections such as malaria, diarrhoea, wound infections, asthma and other important, common conditions of the heart, lungs, ears, nose and throat, water works and the gut.
 Symptom control is vital and you’ll also learn how to control or reduce fever, pain and nausea even if you don’t know what the underlying cause is.

 Treating Injuries & Special Problems

-You can read about using prescription antibiotics, Diamox (for high altitude) or strong pain killers in text books, injectables and IV fluids, but the problem remains of how to obtain these supplies, how to use them appropriately taking into account allergies, contra-indications between medicines (taking more than one at a time) and your legal position.
+You can read about using prescription antibiotics, Diamox (for high altitude) or strong pain killers in text books, injectable drugs and the like, but the problem remains of how to obtain these supplies, how to use them appropriately taking into account allergies, contra-indications between medicines (taking more than one at a time) and your legal position.
 Advanced Medicine training eliminates all these concerns.
-We’ll tell you what medical supplies to take and authorise you to purchase them.
+We’ll tell you what medical supplies to take and enable you to obtain these via Nomad Travel’s pharmacy.
 Our comprehensive A5 field manual with nearly 200 pages serves as an aide memoire in the field so you prescribe safely and we thoroughly cover the legal considerations on each course.

-Expedition medical planning – includes anti-malarials and immunisations
+Expedition medical planning – includes anti-malarials & immunisations

 Cardio-pulmonary resuscitation – latest guidelines